Hustonb/Predicting-NBA-Players-2K21-Ratings/README.md

 [Predicting NBA Players' 2k21 Ratings.pdf](https://github.com/Hustonb/Predicting-NBA-Players-2K21-Ratings/blob/main/Predicting%20NBA%20Player's%202K21%20Ratings.pdf)

 ### Project Description and Motivation:
-This project showcases my proficiency in SQL for database design and exploratory data analysis, as well as my data visualization skills in Tableau.
-The premise of this project is that a blogger’s online store has reached out to me to take care of their data modeling and visualization needs.
-The website isn’t up and running yet, but the user has a list of fields and tables that they will need included in the data model.
-The user is also requesting that an interactive dashboard is made showing key metrics for her business.
-The inspiration for this project is my girlfriend’s blog, which she’s in the process of launching.

 ### Project Process:
 I went through the full data science lifecycle with the goal of creating a multiple linear reression model which predicts NBA players' NBA 2K21 ratings given their real NBA statistics.